loqusion/hyprshade/README.md

 [[shades]]
 name = "blue-light-filter"
 start_time = 19:00:00
-end_time = 06:00:00   # optional if you have more than one shade with start_time
+end_time = 06:00:00   # optional if you have more than one shader with start_time
 ```

 For starters, you can copy the example config: